JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/crud/index.md

 I am going to place <strong>requirements.txt</strong> under organizations.
 Basically it needs to be placed under the <strong>users</strong> directory.
 I just forgot to do that, but I have rectified in my upcoming video.
-Don’t worry you can find the entire tutorial source code in [Github](https://github.com/mukulmantosh/ServerlessDemo).
+Don’t worry, you can find the entire tutorial source code in [Github](https://github.com/mukulmantosh/ServerlessDemo).

 ![crud_step_2](./steps/step2.png)